john-tornblom/pyrsl/doc/language-reference.rst

 .. note::
    The BridgePoint editor allow its users to specify links to association classes with the cardinality 1..*.
 Such association classes are rarely used, and should be avoided.
-The same semantics may be obtained by introducing a fourth class associated with the association class.
+The same semantics may be obtained by introducing a new class associated with the association class.

 Instances and Sets